 Click on the components below to learn more.

-An introduction to Moody's Bank Rating Methodology.
+An introduction to the Bank Rating Methodology.

 Our Baseline Credit Assessment (BCA) has three main components: a macro profile, financial factors and qualitative factors.